The secret to understanding the guitar fretboard start with ten open position chords!

 The open position G and Gm chords

-If you fret the 2nd strings fret 3 you get: Root, 3rd, 5th, Root, 5th and Root.
+If you fret the 2nd strings fret 3 you get: root, 3rd, 5th, root, 5th, and root.
+Both variations are G chords but they do sound slightly different.

-As you can see we don’t play string 5 and 1, this is because it would be too difficult to fret, and it wouldn’t sound very good either.
+As you can see we don’t play string 5 and 1, this is because it would be too difficult to fret.
+It also wouldn’t sound very good either.

 Mute string 5 with the flesh of your middle finger and the top string with the flesh of your little finger.
 This way you can strum over all 6 strings.